ministryofjustice/dps-data-compliance/readme/destruction_log.md

 ---
 ## Destruction Log

+The destruction log can be retrieved using the `/audit/destruction-log` endpoint as either json or a csv file.
+Please see the swagger docs for more info using the swagger docs `/swagger-ui/index.html`

-A copy of the destruction log can be obtained from the system at any time by making the following query on the database:
+Alternatively, A copy of the destruction log can be obtained from the system at any time by making the following query on the database: